LBTB call for proposals 2017B

 - High likelihood that a proposal can be completed within the current period.
 This criterion certainly favors short (few hours) programs over long ones.
 It also favors programs that are less demanding in terms of observing conditions.

-- Due to the low pressure factor for observations under marginal conditions a new category of back-up programs has been established.
+- Due to the low pressure factor for observations under marginal conditions there is a category of back-up programs.
 These programs will not be counted against our share of 'good' condition observations, so such programs are particularly welcomed!
 If you have such a proposal, please make it expressly clear that it belongs to this category.

-Links with technical information about the LBT, the available instruments and their performance can be obtained from the LBT web pages and we also have created a new LBT resource page with additional relevant information here.
+Links with technical information about the LBT, the available instruments and their performance can be obtained from the this page.
+We also have an LBT resource page with additional relevant information here.

-- Phase-2 preparations for accepted proposals for the LBT includes a clear description of the observations to be carried out, LUCIFER scripts or LBC Observing Blocks, and the preparation of an ASCII file containing the primary constraints (coordinates, seeing, cloudiness, time constraints, etc).
-Note that MOS observations require MOS masks to be produced well in advance of the observing run, so data for producing the masks should be made available before December 18'th, 2013.
+- Phase-II preparations for accepted proposals for the LBT includes a clear description of the observations to be carried out, LUCIFER and MODS scripts or LBC Observing Blocks, and the preparation of an README file in ASCII format containing the primary constraints (coordinates, seeing, cloudiness, time constraints, etc).
+A template README file is available here.
+Note that MOS observations require MOS masks to be produced well in advance of the observing run, so all phase-II material including mask files should be made available before July.24'th, 2017.

-- The Phase-2 material should be send to the e-mail address: email@example.com as a gzipped tar-file.
+- The phase-II material should be send to the e-mail address: email@example.com as a gzipped tar-file.

 With the best regards on behalf of the ISC,